- All bite, the shortfin mako shark, ranked number 7, has the 2nd strongest bite of any species on. Earth. It takes 2nd place to the crocodile.

 1. Great White Shark

-Great white sharks are the most aggressive sharks in the world having recorded 333 attacks on humans, with 52 of them being fatal.
+Great white sharks are the most aggressive sharks in the world has recorded 333 attacks on humans, with 52 of them being fatal.

 The inclusion of this particular species probably comes as no surprise since movies, particularly Jaws, and television shows are quick to show their aggression.
 And they would be partly right.
 Worldwide, the Great White is responsible for about ⅓ to ½ of the 100-plus shark attacks per year making them the number one of their species that do so.
 Although almost all of those are not fatal, it’s still a sobering statistic.